 Panic and nesting instinct set in and I went into full-on prep mode.
 I made a list of all the little items I hadn’t been thinking about and realized I needed to get on it.
 I didn’t realize there are so many things you shouldn’t reuse for a second baby!

-So here I am, over a year later, knee-deep in little ones, sharing the important baby items for Baby #2 that you don’t want to forget.
-These are must-haves to buy new for your second baby.
+So here I am, over a year later, knee-deep in little ones, sharing the important must have baby items for Baby #2 that you don’t want to forget.
+These smart must-haves are exactly what to buy for a second baby!

 This post may contain affiliate links.
 Please see my disclosure for details.